Rehabbing Injured Fledgling Cedar Waxwing

 Rehabbing Cedar Waxwing

-A fledgling, he was on the ground in distress with a injured, curled up foot and possible wounded wing.
+A fledgling, he was on the ground in distress with an injured, curled-up foot and possibly wounded wing.

-She and several customers made an attempt to locate the nest and listen for other Cedar Waxwing calls to no avail.
+She and several customers attempted to locate the nest and listen for other Cedar Waxwing calls to no avail.

 That evening he ate bits of fresh cherry from our fingers and began singing a little more normally.